 I’m not sure what brought this idea on, because I prefer my books on paper, my TV on a 42 inch set, my movies in a theater, and my music on – well, on my iPod (but preferably with a nice stereo system on hand).
 Plus, given that I spend my day staring at computer screens, the last thing I want to do on my downtime is stare at another.

 I had also never even really picked up an iPad.
 Maybe at a friend’s place once or twice, but to me it just seemed like an oversized iPod.
 I didn’t think I needed one.
 But after doing a little research (thanks, Internet), we decided rather than having a whole pile of Christmas gifts under the tree, we’d splurge on one big gift we could both get some use out of.
-So we pooled our Xmas spending money, added in some money from our families back in Canada (in our home Christmas season is “Money From Canada” season), and bought a 128 GB iPad Air 2.
+So we pooled our Xmas spending money and bought a 128 GB iPad Air 2.

 And five months later it has become indispensable.

 First, for work.
 Having found travel to be part of my writing life as of late, having the iPad with me on those travels has made doing my job a lot easier.
-Sending and receiving emails, obviously, but with Dropbox on my desktop and the Dropbox App on the iPad I was able to access work docs when I was up in Toronto last month.
+Sending and receiving emails, obviously, but with Dropbox on my desktop and the Dropbox App on the iPad I was able to access work docs.
 So that was handy.
 Also handy; Skype and Face Time.
-Skype, because my writing partner Kris is based in Halifax, and while email generally gets the job done, sometimes we need to talk face-to-digital-face.
+Skype, because my writing partner is based in San Diego, and while email generally gets the job done, sometimes we need to talk face-to-digital-face.
 Face Time is great because my wife has it on her phone, and it makes calls to her while I’m away a bit nicer, especially on those longer trips.
-Given when we started dating back in 2003 (her in NY, me in Toronto) we racked up long distance bills equal to the GDP of a Third World Country, making calls for basically what we pay in internet access is a huge deal.
+Given when we started dating back in 2003 we racked up long distance bills equal to the GDP of a Third World Country, making calls for basically what we pay in internet access is a huge deal.

 Second, for news.
 I don’t watch a lot of network or cable news because this is America and news here is crammed with partisan bullshit from which there is no escape.
 I am, however, a big magazine guy, having had a National Geographic subscription pretty much my entire life, and I’ve been an Economist subscriber since 2009.
 Both magazines have apps for subscribers, so I can download the new issue of the Economist on Thursdays, when the print edition sometimes doesn’t show up in my mailbox until Monday, by when I’m at least half way thru the latest issue on the iPad.
 I can download the latest NatGeo a day or so before the print mag arrives, and they have some additional features – video interviews, interactive maps etc. I also get Intelligent Life Quarterly for free, thanks to my Economist Subscription, which is chock full of goodness.
 I’ve even been considering switching to the Digital Only versions of my magazines when my subscriptions are up for renewal, for the convenience, and to maybe spare a few trees.